 By the late 1990s Tektronix decided to split up the company and return to its roots as a test and measurement company.
 GVG was sold in 1999 to a private investor Terry Gooding.

 We have a Model 1200 Production Switcher on display at the museum.
 This switcher has the famous "T" handle that all GVG switchers had but is a digital switcher and so lacks any sources to operate.
-The "T" handle was also used as a prop in the first Star Wars movie, possibly from a 1600 switcher or maybe an earlier model.
-When the Death Star fires on the planet you see an operator moving the GVG lever arm to fire the weapon.
+The "T" handle was also used as a prop in the first Star Wars movie on a model 1600 switcher.
+When the Death Star fires on the planet you see an operator moving the GVG "T" handle to fire the weapon.
 This was highly amusing to everybody in the switcher group.